PinpointSolutions/PANS/INSTALL.md

 As the server / database admin, you should have:

  * Public directory of the webpage (e.g. /export/project/pinpoint/public_html)
- * Permission of read-write-execute of that directory (duh)
+ * Permission of read-write-execute of that directory
  * Permission of MySQL database login

 Installation